 YOU CAN DEDUCT the interest charged on your education loans, just like you can deduct the interest on a mortgage and on margin loans.
 But as with these other loans, the tax break on education loans comes with limitations.

-In 2019 and 2020, you can only deduct up to $2,500 in interest on qualified education loans.
+In 2020, you can only deduct up to $2,500 in interest on qualified education loans.
 Still, the tax savings could take some of the sting out of those student loans in the years after you graduate.

 Some good news: On your federal tax return, you can get the tax savings even if you don’t itemize your deductions on Schedule A and instead claim the standard deduction.

 Previous: Repaying Loans